giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

 - do a `digitalRead()` on the signal pin B
 - write the position on the SD

-In the next 2 I try to examine the code and explain why the arduino is not the correct hardware to proceed.
+In the next 2 section I will try to examine the code and explain why the arduino is not the correct hardware to proceed.

 ## digitalRead